enzuru/enzuru/README.md

 ### Respects your freedom

-The operating system is mostly defined [declaratively](https://en.wikipedia.org/wiki/Declarative_programming) in Scheme Lisp and the desktop environment and its tools are mostly coded [imperatively](https://en.wikipedia.org/wiki/Imperative_programming) in Emacs Lisp.
+The operating system is mostly defined [declaratively](https://en.wikipedia.org/wiki/Declarative_programming) in Scheme Lisp and the applications are mostly coded [imperatively](https://en.wikipedia.org/wiki/Imperative_programming) in Emacs Lisp.
 Both can be inspected and hacked live in a REPL, making it a pure expression of the libre software ethic, and an incredibly versatile tool for a skilled programmer.

 ### Follow me!

-I continue to progress on publishing documentation and tools for this rich computing style.
+I continue to progress on publishing tools and documentation for this rich computing style.

 Follow me on GitHub to keep track of my contributions to various Lisp user space codebases!
 Development on the GNU operating system itself is limited to the official mailing lists for each project.